 How to tell if you need one

-You need a sales operating system when the cost of improvisation starts showing up in lost revenue rather than just stress.
+You need one when the cost of improvisation starts showing up in lost revenue rather than just stress.
 A few concrete signs.

 Leads come in and you cannot reliably say which ones got followed up and which ones went quiet.
 Follow-up depends on who remembers, and memory has gaps.